jumpycalm/pn532-cloner/README.md

 cmake -G "MinGW Makefiles" ../ mingw32-make
 ```
-After the software is built, a PN532-Cloner.exe file should be generated.
-Just double click on this application and run it.
+After the software is built, a PN532-Cloner-Win-x64.exe file should be generated.
+Just double-click on this application and run it.

 ### CLion
-Simply create a project from version control, enter the GitHub link for this project.
+Simply create a project from version control, and enter the GitHub link for this project.

 ## macOS